 Premium Processing

 If you are pressed for time and need to expedite your O-1 visa, opting for premium processing reduces the processing time to 15 business days for a fee of $2,805.
-If it is not processed in this amount of time, the USCIS will refund your fee.
+If it is not processed within this amount of time, the USCIS will refund your fee.

 Ensure you consult with your O-1 visa attorney before opting for premium processing to determine if this is required for your situation.

-Government Fees
+Government Fees Paid by the Employer

-• I-129, Petition for a Nonimmigrant Worker: $1,055
+I-129, Petition for a Nonimmigrant Worker: $1,055.
+This fee is paid by the employer/agent.

 At VisaNation law firm, our attorney fees for the 0-1 visa are $5,500.
 This does not cover mandatory USCIS filing fees associated with the application.